-Superficial thrombophlebitis is inflammation of a vein close to the surface of the skin.
+Superficial thrombophlebitis is inflammation of a vein close to the skin surface.
 It happens most often in the leg.
 The condition is easily treatable.
-But, it can lead to more serious health concerns.
+But, it can lead to more serious health problems.

 Copyright © Nucleus Medical Media, Inc.

-In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
-If needed, care may involve:
+Superficial thrombophlebitis often goes away on its own in a few weeks.
+If needed, treatment may involve: